UniMath/agda-unimath/src/metric-spaces/functoriality-short-maps-cauchy-pseudocompletions-of-metric-spaces.lagda.md

-# The action on Cauchy approximations of short maps between metric spaces
+# Functoriality of Cauchy pseudocompletions of metric spaces and short maps

 ```agda
 module metric-spaces.functoriality-short-maps-cauchy-pseudocompletions-of-metric-spaces where